 Experts sometimes use terminology that isn’t easily understood by those outside of the industry.
 A good planner will take the time to explain what they mean and will welcome your questions.
 Find a financial partner who listens, appreciates what you want to achieve, and clearly explains how they’ll help get you there.

 It’s common to feel self-conscious about sharing personal information with a new professional.
-But while you might feel a bit uncomfortable at first, working with a CERTIFIED FINANCIAL PLANNER professional is the best way to reach your financial and life goals.
+While you might feel a bit uncomfortable at first, working with a CFP professional is the best way to reach your financial and life goals.
 And isn’t that worth taking the plunge?